Reasons to love New England, the charming northeast corner of the USA.

 But some of the more natural and delicious local classics are definitely one of the reasons to love New England.

 There are no apples in the world as good as those from a New England orchard in autumn.
-My high school soccer coach would always bring a bag of apple to give us after a game, and my family and I would always go apple picking at least once a year.
+My high school soccer coach would always bring a bag of apples to give us after a game, and my family and I would always go apple picking at least once a year.

 The crisp and juicy apples are to die for, as are the big jugs of fresh apple cider, the apple cider donuts, and the apple pie that comes from them.